keithschulze/mytardis_hsm/docs/installation.rst

 .. code-block:: console

-    $ pip install mytardis_hsm
+    $ pip install -e git+https://github.com/keithschulze/mytardis_hsm#egg=mytardis_hsm

 This is the preferred method to install mytardis_hsm, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.